qdot/lovesense-py/README.md

 are exposed as either COM Ports (windows) or tty devices (posix/bsd/etc).

-Ports for Lovense toys are 9600 baud, 8/N/1.

 ### Protocol Rules

 * Commands and replies are strings, using semicolons to mark their end.